langflow-ai/langflow/docs/docs/Workspace/workspace-my-collection.md

 ---
-title: My Collection
+title: Manage flows and components
-sidebar_position: 3
+sidebar_position: 5
-slug: /configuration-my-collection
+slug: /workspace-my-collection
 ---

 Manage, organize, and access your flows and components in the **My Collection** space.